RocketDerp/April14_2025/Art/ScreenPlay/A0_Book_Title.md

 Memes exploit Minds
 -- focus on John 1:1 meme and avoidance of paired "1 John 4:20" unseen

+Monomyth wars (A brief History of John 1:1)
+Monomyth warfare
+Battles of John 1:1

 &nbsp;

 # More Fleshed?